UAE: Retirees find another reason to stay with new private tuition work

 Similarly, 61-year-old Indumathi Gokulan started her career as a teacher in the UAE in 1993.

-After her 30-long years of service, now it’s time for her to return to her home country.
+After her 30-long years of service, now it was time for her to return to her home country.
 But with the launch of this permit, there is hope for her to continue with her life here in the UAE.

 The new private teacher work permit could offer Indumathi an extended opportunity to remain in this country for several more years.
 Leveraging her teaching experience, she aims not only to sustain her life here but also to provide positive reinforcement, empowering young learners.